aligholami-9069/Vs_Prediction/readme.md

-# A committee machine approach for estimation of fast and slow shear wave velocities utilizing petrophysical logs
+# A committee machine with intelligent experts (CMIE) for estimation of fast and slow shear wave velocities utilizing petrophysical logs

 ### By:
 ### Ali Gholami Vijouyeh<sup>a</sup>, Ali Kadkhodaie<sup>a</sup>, Mohammad Hassanpour Sedghi<sup>a</sup>, Hamed Gholami Vijouyeh<sup>b</sup>